 The unity of opinion from all these diverse voices suggests how badly the mining companies have misjudged the political mood in the country.
 Reader responses on other websites including rumbustuous exchanges on The Lusaka Times site suggests blogger opinion is heavily in favour of the Government and against the mining companies.
+The strength of public opinion on the issue is likely to both embolden the Government and make it near impossible for them to compromise or perform any sort of u-turn.
+The companies' strategy looks to me to have been something like the following:

 1) Negotiating at privatisation to take on as few social and environmental responsibilities on the Copperbelt as possible, maximising profits, minimising contributions to the Zambian people, exchequer, workers and wider economy.